Lumavate-Team/documentation/docs/2-development.rst

       :width: 400px
       :alt: Image of the Environment Variables section from the widget and microservice Add Version page

       The widget and microservice Add Version pages allow users to add environmental variables using the Environment Variables section.
-Click the + button by the Environmental Variables header located in the third section of the Add Version form to create a new environmental variable.
-Then, fill out the Environment Key and Environment Value fields with the necessary information.
+      1) Click the + button by the Environmental Variables header located in the third section of the Add Version form.
+This will ceate a new environmental variable field.
+      2) Fill out the Environment Key and Environment Value fields with the necessary information.

    .. figure:: ../images/directfield.PNG
       :align: center
       :width: 400px
       :alt: Image of the Direct Includes section from the component-set Add Version page

       The component-set Add Version page allows users to add direct includes using the Direct Include section.
-Click the + button by the Direct Includes header to create a new direct include variable.
-Then, fill out the Direct Include field with the necessary information.
+      1) Click the + button by the Direct Includes header in the third section of the Add Version form.
+This will create a new direct include variable field.
+      2) Fill out the Direct Include field with the necessary information.

    .. figure:: ../images/cssfield.PNG
       :align: center
       :width: 400px
       :alt: Image of the CSS Includes section from the component-set Add Version page

       The component-set Add Version page allows users to add CSS using the CSS Include section.
-Click the + button by the CSS Includes header located in the fourth section of the Add Version form to create a new CSS variable.
-Then, fill out the CSS Include field with the necessary information.
+      1) Click the + button by the CSS Includes header located in the fourth section of the Add Version form.
+This will create a new CSS variable field.
+      2) Add your CSS variables to the CSS Include field.

    .. warning::
 	  Any error in the Direct Include, CSS Include, or Environment Variables fields will cause a tool to error when starting up.